debrr/debrr/README.md

     </td>
     <td width="70%" valign="top">
       <pre lang="text">
-Apprentice of the arts of Data and AI.
+Apprentice of the arts of Data and AI.<br>
-Currently studying Azure, Machine Learning and Data Architecture.
+Currently studying Data Architecture and Engineering.<br>
 Seeking wisdom in the libraries of Rivendell and the depths of forgotten datasets.

-"The road goes ever on and on..."
       </pre>
     </td>
   </tr>